kylecorry31/kylecorry31.github.io/src/research/global-tide-model.md

 category: trail-sense
 ---

-In this article, I’ll cover the system used in Trail Sense that enables offline tide prediction.
-This system is less than 300 KB and allows for tide prediction at any coastal location.
+In this article, I’ll cover the system used in Trail Sense that enables offline tide prediction at any coastal location.

 ![M2 harmonic amplitude](/assets/images/research/global-tides-m2.webp)
 *The M2 harmonic constituent amplitude from EOT20*